Skip to main content

 📦 Example: If you’re shipping goods in a cardboard box with bubble wrap and tape, you need to weigh the entire empty box (including all the wrapping materials).
 Only then will you know the true tare weight.

 Think of this like weighing yourself at the gym.
 If you keep your shoes on, hold a water bottle, and forget about your phone in your pocket, you’re not getting the real number.
-Same principle applies to tare weight.
+The same principle applies to tare weight.

 2. Manufacturer’s Specifications – The Time-Saver